Ryland Fisher

 Obed Zilwa

 Obed Zilwa is a renowned South African photographer who has attracted photographic acclaim with an impressive collection of images that capture defining moments in South African and Southern African history.
-Obed started photography in the 1980s and worked for the Cape Times and the Cape Argus before joining the International News Agency, The Associated Press.
+Obed started photography in the 1980s and worked for the Cape Times and the Cape Argus before joining the international news agency, Associated Press.
 His vast archives cover life under apartheid, South Africa’s transformation to democracy, Southern Africa’s struggles and triumphs, world leaders, artists and much more.
 Among other awards, Obed received the Mogadishu Fellowship Award for photography from Reuters.

 Patricia McCracken